drshahizan/Python_EDA/assignment/ass4/hpdp/readme.md

     └── 📄 cs2c.ipynb

 ```
+## Grading
+Your assignment will be evaluated based on the following criteria:
+- Dataset selection and loading
+- Exploratory Data Analysis
+- Feature selection and preprocessing
+- Feature transformation and creation
+- Clarity of explanations
+- Proper documentation and comments in the code
+- Correctness of the code and results

+## Additional Resources
+You can refer to the following resources for guidance and inspiration:
+- Python libraries like Pandas, NumPy, and Matplotlib/Seaborn
+- Online tutorials and documentation for feature engineering
+- Books on data preprocessing and feature engineering in data science

+Good luck with your assignment!
+If you have any questions or need help, don't hesitate to reach out to your instructor or fellow students.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Python_EDA/issues) for any improvements, suggestions or errors in the content.